• Home

 Hero image with the Claude and ChatGPT logos

 When OpenAI released the first iteration of ChatGPT in late 2022, it quickly became the fastest-growing app ever, amassing over one hundred million users in its first two months.
-GPT-4, an improved model released in 2023, is now the standard by which all other large language models (LLMs) are judged.
-Recently, another LLM has begun challenging ChatGPT for that title: Anthropic's Claude 3.
+Of all the competing large language models (LLMs) ChatGPT has inspired—and there are many—its closest rival in terms of performance is Claude, which launched in 2023.

-I've used ChatGPT since its release and have tested Claude regularly in the months since its beta.
-To compare these two AI juggernauts, I ran over a dozen tests to gauge their performance on different tasks.
+I've used ChatGPT and Claude regularly since each was released.
+And to compare these two AI juggernauts, I ran over a dozen tests to gauge their performance on different tasks, paying close attention to areas where GPT-4o and Claude 3.5 showed better—or worse—performance than their predecessors.

 Here, I'll explain the strengths and limitations of Claude and ChatGPT, so you can decide which is best for you.